Gagantomar17/Bank-Application/README.md

 ### Login and Signup

-1. **User Signup**: New users can create an account by providing their personal details such as name, email, phone number, and password.
-The application validates the input data and stores the user information securely in the database.
+1. **User Signup**: Secure sign-up process where users provide personal details.
+All data is validated and securely stored in the database.
-2. **User Login**: Registered users can log in by entering their username and password.
-The application authenticates the user credentials and grants access to the user dashboard.
+2. **User Login**: Fast and secure authentication using a username and password, with access control for the user dashboard.

 ### ATM Services

-1. **Fast Cash**: Users can quickly withdraw a pre-defined amount of cash (e.g., $50, $100, $200) without needing to specify the amount each time.
+1. **Fast Cash**: Allows users to withdraw predefined cash amounts ($50, $100, $200) instantly.
-2. **Cash Withdrawal**: Users can withdraw cash from their account by entering the amount they wish to withdraw.
-The application checks for sufficient balance before processing the withdrawal.
+2. **Cash Withdrawal**: Users can withdraw any specific amount, with automatic balance checks.
-3. **PIN Change**: Users can change their ATM PIN for added security.
+3. **PIN Change**: Allows users to securely change their ATM PIN.
-4. **Mini Statement**: Users can view a mini statement that shows the last few transactions on their account.
+4. **Mini Statement**: Displays recent transactions for user accounts.

 ### Account Transfers

-1. **Fund Transfer**: Users can transfer funds from their account to another user's account by entering the recipient's account details and the transfer amount.
-The application ensures the sender has sufficient balance before processing the transfer.
+1. **Fund Transfer**: Enables users to transfer funds between accounts with verification for sufficient balance.
-2. **Transfer History**: Users can view their past account transfers, including the recipient details and the amounts transferred.
+2. **Transfer History**: Provides a comprehensive view of past transfers, including recipient details and amounts.

 ### Loans

-1. **Loan Application**: Users can apply for different types of loans by entering the loan amount, selecting the loan type (e.g., personal loan, home loan), and specifying the loan duration.
+1. **Loan Application**: Supports applying for various loan types (e.g., personal, home loans), with configurable loan durations.
-2. **Interest Calculation**: The application calculates the interest based on the loan type and duration and displays it to the user before submission.
+2. **Interest Calculation**: Automatic calculation of interest rates based on loan type and duration.
-3. **Document Submission**: Users can upload necessary documents required for the loan application.
-4. **Loan Request Submission**: Users can submit the loan request for review.
+3. **Loan Request Submission**: Users can submit loan requests for manager review and approval.

 ### Deposits

-1. **Deposit Funds**: Users can deposit funds into their account by entering the deposit amount.
-The application updates the account balance accordingly.
-2. **Deposit History**: Users can view their past deposits, including the amounts and dates of the deposits.
+1. **Fixed Deposits (FD)**: Users can invest in Fixed Deposit schemes, choosing the tenure and receiving competitive interest rates.
+2. **Stocks Investment**: Now integrated with real-time stock market data via an external API, allowing users to invest in various stocks.
+The system supports investments in both US and Indian stock markets, with real-time price updates and portfolio management.
+3. **Portfolio Overview**: Users can track and manage their stock investments, view real-time performance, and get detailed insights into their portfolio.

 ### Manager Dashboard

-1. **Dashboard Access**: Managers have access to a dedicated dashboard where they can view all loan requests, account transfers, and deposits.
-2. **Review Loan Requests**: Managers can review submitted loan requests, including the amount, duration, interest calculated, and submitted documents.
-3. **Approve or Decline Loans**: Managers can approve or decline loan requests based on their review.
-4. **View User Details**: Managers can view details of every user, including personal information and account activities.
-5. **Total Active Users**: Managers can view the total number of active users in the system.
+1. **Loan Review**: Managers can review loan applications, check supporting documentation, and either approve or reject requests.
+2. **User Management**: View all registered users and their activity, including loans, transfers, and deposits.
-6. **Top Richest Users**: Managers can view a list of the top richest users based on their account balance.
+3. **Top Users**: The dashboard provides insights into top users based on account balances.
-7. **Total Amount Deposited**: Managers can view the total amount deposited across all user accounts.
+4. **System Overview**: Managers can view statistics, such as total active users and the total amount deposited.

 ## Installation